-The Arizona Nutrition Network is an Arizona program with statewide partners that include health departments, Native American tribes, school districts, food banks, and non-profit agencies.
+The Arizona Nutrition Network is an Arizona program with statewide partners that include health departments, the University of Arizona, Native American tribes, school districts, food banks, and non-profit agencies.

 Fat-free or low-fat (1%) dairy foods are packed with beneficial vitamins and minerals without all the fat.
 Switching to fat-free or low-fat (1%) dairy foods helps maintain healthy blood pressure, manage weight, and build better bones.

 Whole Grains for Health

 Eating whole grains is a healthy choice for everyone in your family.
 Making at least half your grains whole may help reduce the risk of heart disease, and manage weight.
 Learn more about Whole Grains recipes.

 Physical activity is an important part of healthy living.
 There are many ways to get physical activity into your family's day.
 Physical activity can be fun for the whole family.
 Get tips and information about how much physical activity your family needs and ways to stay active.
 Keep your family active by having fun with physical activity.

 The Supplemental Nutrition Assistance Program (SNAP, formerly known as the Food Stamp Program) helps families and low income people buy the food they need to have good health.
 First put into operation in 1939, SNAP, the United States' food stamp program, is still in use today.
 Its goal is to provide people earning little to no income with a means of purchasing food.
 The program is mainly funded by the federal government, with each state carrying out its own operations.